SrainApp/srain/doc/index.rst

 Welcome to Srain documentation!

+**Latest version**: :ref:`version-latest`.

 The source code of this documentation is hosted on `GitHub`_.
 If you found any mistake, feel free to file issue or pull request.

 .. note::

     As Srain is constantly improving, the latest version is always recommended.
-    Currently we aren't doing bug fix for the non-least version.
+    Currently we aren't doing bug fix for the non-latest version.

 .. _GitHub: https://github.com/SrainApp/srain/tree/master/doc